Matthew Hunkin

-Matthew 'Mataiō' Hunkin (22 September 1815 – 15 April 1888) was an English sailor, trader, missionary, and member of the London Missionary Society (LMS).
-He was one of the first Europeans to settle in the Samoan Islands.
+Matthew 'Mataiō' Hunkin (22 September 1815 – 15 April 1888) was an English trader, diplomat, and missionary in the London Missionary Society.
+He was one of the first Europeans to settle in the Samoan Islands and is the co-founder of what may be the oldest lineage of mixed European and Samoan origin.
 In his later years, he became a United States consular agent on the island of Tutuila and a notable landowner in Leone.
-He is the founder of what may be the oldest lineage of mixed European and Samoan origin.
-He also established one of the first shops on Tutuila Island.

 Early life

 Hunkin was born in Mevagissey, Cornwall, England.
-In February 1838, he married a Samoan woman of high rank, Fatumalala Fai'ivae Aumavae Ilaoa Hunkin, in Leone.
-They were the parents of 4 sons and 3 daughters.
-He is the founder of what may be the oldest lineage of mixed European and Samoan origin.

-He died on 15 April 1888, in Leone.

-Life in Samoa
+Career

-Matthew Hunkin arrived in Pago Pago in 1834 and joined Archibald Murray under the patronage of High Chief Mauga.
-The two toured villages on Tutuila's eastern coast, then moved to Leone, where Murray started planning the Mission Institute for Pacific Islanders at Fagatele on the village's outskirts.
+Hunkin arrived in Pago Pago, American Samoa in 1834 and joined Archie Murray under the patronage of high chief Mauga.
+The two toured villages on Tutuila's eastern coast, then moved to Leone, American Samoa, where Murray started planning the Mission Institute for Pacific Islanders at Fagalele on the village's outskirts.

-In 1836, Matthew Hunkin wed Fatumalala Faiivae - the daughter of Leone's High Chief Faiivae - becoming one of the first Europeans to settle in Samoa.
-After building a boat for King Tui Manu'a in the Manuʻa Islands, he resided in Leone.
-Recognized by the London Missionary Society (LMS) as an assistant missionary, Hunkin later attempted to evangelize Niue.
+In 1836, Hunkin became one of the first Europeans to settle in Samoa.
+After building a boat for King Tui Manuʻa in the Manuʻa Islands, he resided in Leone.
+Recognized by the London Missionary Society as an assistant missionary, Hunkin later attempted to evangelize in Niue.
 He left the church in 1849, opened one of Tutuila's earliest shops in Leone, and donated land there for mission houses.